da-x/xnotify/README.md

 	 -e secs, --blink-rate=secs      Rate of the blink (time between each color flip)

 	 -p x,y  --position=x,y          Initial screen position (default: 100, 100)
 ```

-## ToDo

-* FixMe: On multiple monitors where the secondary monitor is smaller, the window does not show up.